-Nihlus almost rolled down the narrow spiral staircase, the boots of his armor clanging in inglorious bursts.
-When he finally touched the bottom floor, he glanced up and saw the figure of his mentor, three stories above, struggling with the punctured pipe in the back of his suit.
+Nihlus almost rolled down the narrow spiral staircase, his boots clanging in inglorious bursts.
+When he finally touched the bottom floor, he glanced up and saw the figure of his mentor, three stories above, struggling with the punctured pipe at the back of his suit.
 Saren’s motions were uncomfortably reminiscent of panic.
 Nihlus shook the fascination off and hurried to close the valve.
-He had to lean in with all his strength and thanked the Spirits and the generosity of the said mentor that he had the kinetic exoskeleton built into his suit, otherwise it would have been impossible.
+He had to lean in with all his strength.
+Thank the Spirits (and the generosity of said mentor) that he had the kinetic exoskeleton built into his suit, otherwise it would’ve been impossible.

-But now that the sickly greenish gas had ceased puffing out of the grate on the ceiling and the air seemed to start clearing, he climbed back up, cursing the idiotic batarian interior design.
+But now that the sickly greenish gas had ceased puffing out of the grate on the ceiling and the air seemed to clear, he climbed back up, cursing the idiotic interior design.
 Who in their right mind would plant a spiral staircase into an engine room?

 He found Saren leaning against the railing with both his arms, and apparently coughing, though Nihlus could catch no sounds through both his helmet and Saren’s, and the intercom was off.
 He flicked on his omni and checked the hazard level.
 Tolerable.
 He took the helmet off, sniffed.
 The air smelled of burnt oil and machinery and filthy recycling pipes, but it was breathable.
 Saren remained motionless in his oddly slouched position.
 Shaking.
 Nihlus took a careful step closer and put an arm on Saren’s shoulder, only to have it brushed away with typical irritability.

 “You can take the helmet off,” he said.